novoda/sqlite-analyzer/README.md

 This model is then used to generate code.

 ### Libraries
-We use [sqlite-jdbc](https://bitbucket.org/xerial/sqlite-jdbc) to create and analyze the database and [javawriter](https://github.com/square/javawriter) to generate java code.
+We use [sqlite-jdbc](https://bitbucket.org/xerial/sqlite-jdbc) to create and analyze the database.

 ### Integration
 To integrate sqliteAnalyzer into your project, let your master build depend on the sqliteAnalyzer project, either by